SESVA_Logo_CircleSESVA_Logo_Stacked Circle_RGB

 • Public and community education

-So How do I Join an SES Unit?
+How do I Join an SES Unit?

-For example if you live in the City of Swan then you would contact the Swan SES Unit or if you live in the Shire of Carnarvon contact the Carnarvon SES Unit.
+For example, if you live in the City of Swan then you would contact the Swan SES Unit, or if you live in the Shire of Carnarvon, contact the Carnarvon SES Unit.

 You can also find more about joining the SES as a volunteer at the DFES Volunteers website.